2025 THIS YEAR WE ARE 199 YEARS OLD

 The society is grateful to former member John Doubleday for passing on old minute books covering meetings held during the years 1891 - 1894; 1897 - 1899; 1919 - 1923; 1934 - 1938 and 1939 - 1950 plus 22 boxes film slides of shows and outings from 1964 - 1985 - each box containing approx 24 slides.
 If anyone has any information on the missing items would they please contact Kelvin Fairweather (details on committee page)

-A special booklet "History of the King's Lynn Horticultural Society" is now complete and can be purchased from Kelvin Fairweather, price £1.00
+A special booklet "History of the King's Lynn Horticultural Society" is now complete and can be obtained from Kelvin Fairweather

 To see the minutes of 1891 society AGM click on history on left hand column!!
 The history section also contains schedules of shows held in the 1890s